 Always remember: you must be your own advocate.
 Your doctor may be unfamiliar with medical cannabis and the treatment options available and therefore hesitant to recommend it.

 Many doctors are still unfamiliar with current research that supports medical cannabis as a treatment plan.
 Bring documentation, studies and any other information that you believe will support your case; it is essential to understand the facts yourself and advise your doctor why you think this is the best treatment option for you.
 If you need access to a doctor, please let us know we have a friendly team just waiting to chat with you, call our toll free number on 1300420420.

-As a patient you are entitled to unbiased and professional medical advice.
+As a patient, you are entitled to unbiased and professional medical advice.
 Patients regularly ask doctors about different treatment options and medicinal marijuana is no different.
 Some medical professionals may have a negative attitude towards medical cannabis so it is very important for you to be informed about medical cannabis and the benefits so you can receive your doctor's support.
 Many doctors who are open to alternative forms of medicine (such as herbal or Chinese medicine traditions) are unwilling to consider cannabis, and a majority of doctors report that governing bodies in the medical and pharmaceutical industries unofficially direct them to “always say no” to patients who ask about cannabis.

 7 Steps To Medical Cannabis